A complete characterization of testable hypotheses

 As a final note, we highlight that Le~Cam appeared to be fully aware of the deficiencies of Theorem~\ref{T:classical}.
 However, his preferred solution was highly nonstandard.
-Notice that Theorem~\ref{T_kraft} alters the right hand side of \eqref{eq:kraft-lecam} but leaves the left hand side unchanged.
-Le~Cam's book~\citeyearpar[pg.\ 476]{le2012asymptotic} presents a statement that changes the left hand side of \eqref{eq:kraft-lecam}, but leaves the right hand side unchanged.
+Notice that Theorem~\ref{T_kraft} alters the right-hand side of \eqref{eq:kraft-lecam} but leaves the left-hand side unchanged.
+Le~Cam's book~\citeyearpar[pg.\ 476]{le2012asymptotic} presents a statement that changes the left-hand side of \eqref{eq:kraft-lecam}, but leaves the right-hand side unchanged.
 However, while mathematically correct, its statistical implications are limited, as also pointed out by~\cite{van2002statistical}.
 We nevertheless provide it below for completeness.

-Write $\Mcal$ for the set of finite signed countably additive measures on $\Omega$, which is a Banach space with TV-norm, and let $\Mcal'$ denote its dual.
+Write $\Mcal$ for the set of finite signed countably additive measures on $\Omega$, which is a Banach space when equipped with the TV-norm, and let $\Mcal'$ denote its dual {space of continuous linear functionals}.
 A \emph{generalized test} is an element $\phi \in \Mcal'$ such that $\phi(\mu) \in [0,1]$ for all $\mu \in \Mcal_1$.
 (The reader is warned that Le~Cam just called these \emph{tests}, which may lead to confusion unless one very carefully follows his definitions.)